 The layout of Hiyoku is adaptable to the need's of a group.
 The master bedroom is on the second floor of the chalet, private from the other bedrooms.
 The bunk room provides sleeping for 4, yet within each "pod" the occupant has privacy... a space within a space.
 The tatami room gives the maximum flexibility, comfortably sleeping between 1-2 people.
 And with 3 massive, sliding doors, the media room can be completely closed off to become a fourth bedroom.

-At its heart Hiyoku is a skier's pad, and the attention to detail in the gear room shows that elevated position.
-The chunky larch stools and bench were milled from a massive larch felled on site, bespoke pieces that mean to give thanks to the site itself.
+At its heart Hiyoku is a skier & snowboarder's pad, and the attention to detail in the gear room shows that elevated position.
+The chunky larch stools and bench were milled from a massive larch felled on site, bespoke pieces designed by Taiga that mean to give thanks to the site itself.
 From the house, it is about 10-15 minutes drive to Annupuri Resort, Niseko Village, and Moiwa Resort.

 The steel structure of Hiyoku allows for the large expanses of glazing and unfettered living area, and was designed for a slim, minimalist profile.
 Hiyoku means “flying wing”, because the light, floating roof looks like it is about to take off.
 The clerestory windows naturally vent the house in summer, and also give the impression the roof is floating.
 Triple glazed, high efficiency glass helps to keep the running costs down, as does the radiant heat of the stone encased fireplace.
 Nestled in a towering larch grove, the near views of the forest are incorporated into the house with a large bay window, which doubles as a reading nook.